 Keep a professional standing

 So everyone's getting drunk at the office Christmas party and dancing on tables?
-It doesn't mean you have to join in.
+It doesn't mean you have to.
 Sounds boring, I know.
 But work is work.
 Don't assume your work colleagues are the same as your friends.
 And remember, the boss will always be watching.
-It might've seemed funny to perform your rude party trick at the time but it won't do you any favours back at work on Monday morning.
+It might've seemed funny to perform your rude party trick at the time, but it won't do you any favours back at work on Monday morning.